 If you are approved to adopt a dog but cannot take him or her home straight away you may want to leave a deposit so you don't miss out.
 If you need to return your dog before or after the trial period can you get a refund?
 Please read all these details on our deposits, trial period, and refunds page.

-If you don't see a pet you would like, please check our site tomorrow, as we add new dogs and puppies very day, or contact us.
-There are dogs and cats of all breeds waiting in pounds and we can usually find just what you are looking for.
-There is no need to go to a pet shop or breeder.
+If you don't see a pet on our website that you like, please check our site tomorrow, as we add new dogs and puppies very day.
+There are dogs and cats of all breeds, including purebreds, waiting in pounds and eventually your dream dog will become available.
+There is no need to go to a pet shop or breeder!

 Can't decide which one of our adorable pets would be best for you?
 We know their personalities and needs and can recommend one or more which will suit your lifestyle.
-Please contact us to talk about your preferences.
+Please email us and we can help.

 "On Hold" or "On Trial"

 If a pet on our website is marked "On Hold" it means they are temporarily unavailable for adoption.
 It may be because they are recovering from a cold, or maybe someone has paid a deposit on them*.
 They will either be available again soon or adopted soon.
 If you are interested in this pet, please ring or email the contact person in the ad and leave your contact details.
 If or when the pet becomes available you will be contacted.